contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/04_publish/01_secure/02_runtime-permissions.md

 ![default permissions](images/default-permissions.jpg "default permissions")

 >**Note:** Select the **Anyone** checkbox to give rights to anyone including anonymous users who consume public APIs.
+Editing default permissions only affects resources that will be created afterwards.
+Previously created resources will stick to the former default permissions.

 ## Configure method level access